 The goal of Google AdWords is to bring new traffic, eyeballs, and purchases to your products or services through search queries.
 Google AdWords can seem complicated at first, but once you understand the basics, it’s not hard to dip your toes into the water and get started with this highly effective digital marketing strategy.
 For every dollar spent on a Google AdWords, businesses see two dollars in ROI.

-Companies of all sizes can use Google AdWords, and not only does it work to bring increased traffic to your online store, but you can also use Google AdWords to increase foot traffic to your local business, too.
+Companies of all sizes can use Google Ads, and not only does it work to bring increased traffic to your online store, but you can also use Google AdWords to increase foot traffic to your local business, too.
 So, how do Google AdWords really work?
 Let’s find out below.

 Why don’t more people invest in a Google AdWords online marketing campaign?